-From admin on January 3rd, 2011 in San Francisco
+From Margaret Everton on January 3, 2011 in San Francisco

 The magazine selected the home and gave the designers a back-story for cohesive momentum: the space was to be designed for an imaginary cultured, green, well-traveled, affluent fifth-generation San Francisco family looking to provide a domestic magnet for family and friend leisure getaways.

 And tradition with a twist is certainly is.
 From midcentury rocking chairs nabbed from the Alameda Flea Market, to a black-framed image by the American photographer Harry Callahan, this house pulls together a plethora of detail to create one cohesive look.

 Developed by Duncan McDuffie, this St. Francis Wood house ideologically embodies the Garden City movement of the early 20th century.

 Dealing with a million different people, a house thats under construction lighting design, budgeting constraints and not having a client, as designers Jay Jeffers describes it, might prove certain limitationsbut this house has come together with the modern style and grace that only Elle Décor embodies.